What is a Domestic Asset Protection Trust

 While a DAPT is used primarily to protect assets from creditors, it can be used for protection of non-marital assets.
 Money and other personal items can be placed in the trust before marriage.
 That way, these assets will be protected in the event of a divorce.
 It beats having to use a prenuptial agreement, which can be a difficult subject to bring up to a future spouse.
 Nobody plans for a divorce, but with a DAPT, you may be able to keep your assets protected without the emotional impact of asking for a prenup.

-Disadvantages of a Domestic Asset Protection Trust
+Domestic Asset Protection Trust Disadvantages

 While a DAPT may be useful for wealthy individuals, it does come with a few flaws: